Modern Slavery & Human Trafficking Statement 2023

 Our Supply Chain

 The risk of modern slavery occurring in the operations of financial institutions is generally considered low, mainly due to the use of a skilled, professional workforce.
 However, financial institutions might be indirectly exposed to several key areas of risk in relation to modern slavery.
-Whilst our exposure is low, the responsible sourcing system will be designed to reduce the risk when dealing with suppliers, procurement, contractors/sub-contractors as well as outsourcing.
+Whilst our exposure is low, the responsible sourcing system will be designed to reduce the risk when dealing with suppliers, procurement, contractors/sub-contractors as well as outsourcing arrangements.

 Training and Awareness

 Mandatory training plays an important role in ensuring all of Davy’s employees understand their regulatory obligations, as well as their duty to Davy and its clients.
-To promote a culture of learning and raising awareness of the policies listed above, Davy currently provides mandatory training for employees on the Group Anti-Bribery and Corruption Policy and the Group Anti-money Laundering and Countering the Financing of Terrorism Policy each year.
+To promote a culture of learning and raising awareness of the policies listed above, Davy currently provides mandatory training for employees on the Group Anti-Bribery and Corruption Policy and the Group Anti- money Laundering and Countering the Financing of Terrorism Policy each year.

 Other Initiatives